Goal kick

 Saint-Étienne goalkeeper Méline Gérard takes a goal kick.

-A goal kick is a method of restarting the play in a game of association football.
+A goal kick is a method of returning the ball in a game of association football.
 Its procedure is dictated by Law 16 of the Laws of the Game.

 Award

 A goal kick is awarded to the defending team when the ball goes out of the field of play by crossing, either on the ground or in the air, the goal line, without a goal being scored, when the last player to touch the ball was a member of the attacking team.
 If the last player to touch the ball was a member of the defending side, a corner kick is instead awarded to the attackers.

-A goal kick is awarded to the defending team when the ball goes directly into the goal, having last been touched by the attacking team, from a situation in which the laws do not permit an attacking goal to be scored directly.
+A goal kick is also awarded to the defending team when the ball goes directly into the goal, having last been touched by the attacking team, from a situation in which the laws do not permit an attacking goal to be scored directly.
 These are: